What Should I do if I Have a Severed Limb After a Bike Accident?

 Proving Fault of the Crash

 Just because someone did not intend to run into your vehicle, they are still responsible for the consequences.
-Many times you’re not actually suing the other driver– its often the insurance company that your fighting against.
-Don’t let an insurance company try to convince you that you. don’t deserve the quality of life you had before.
-This injury wasn’t your fault and you shouldn’t be punished the rest of your life for someone else’s carelessness.
+Many times you’re not actually suing the other driver– it’s often the insurance company that you’re fighting against.
+Don’t let an insurance company try to convince you that you don’t deserve the quality of life you had before.
+This injury wasn’t your fault and you shouldn’t be punished for the rest of your life for someone else’s carelessness.

-You may think you can fight the insurance company alone, but remember this is the work they do every. single. day.
+You may think you can fight the insurance company alone, but it’s important to remember that this is the work they do every single day.
+You have to have someone on your side that can fight with you.
 That is why you need to call NY & VT bike accident lawyer Drew Palcsik.
 Call today to learn about amputations following a Burlington bike accident.